Drone Detection: Why an Anti-Drone Program for Police is Essential

-Multiple sensors can be used to detect malicious drones and keep the airspace safe.
+Multiple sensors can be used to detect malicious drones and keep the airspace safe, which can support law enforcement drone programs by keeping the skies free of obstructions.

 A lot of attention is paid to drone programs operated by law enforcement agencies, but one thing that is often overlooked is the need for an anti-drone program in many cases.
 This can be used to support a drone program to identify obstructions in the airspace, to monitor the airspace during large-scale events, or to prevent contraband from entering a correctional facility.